Understanding Different Types of Loans: A Quick Guide

 Recommended: Choosing Between a Secured and Unsecured Personal Loan

 A personal loan with a fixed interest rate will have the same interest rate for the life of the loan.
-This also means you’ll have the same fixed payment each month and, based on your scheduled payments, can know upfront how much interest you’ll pay over the life of the loan.
+This means you’ll have the same fixed payment each month and, based on your scheduled payments, can know upfront how much interest you’ll pay over the life of the loan.
+This can help people budget appropriately as they put funds towards the common uses for personal loans, such as a major dental bill or travel plans.

 On the other hand, the interest rate on a variable rate loan may change over the life of the loan, fluctuating based on the prevailing short-term interest rates.
 Typically, the starting interest rate on a variable rate loan will be lower than on a fixed rate loan, but the interest rate is likely to change as time passes.
 Variable rate loans are generally tied to well-known indexes.